What Is Jerusalem Day and Its Prophetic Significance?

 Furthermore, the 3 valleys that converge in Jerusalem form the letter shin.

-The City of Jerusalem is geographically, historically, and prophetically significant.
+The city of Jerusalem is geographically, historically, and prophetically significant.
 Yet through it all, Israel would find herself claiming the city, being exiled from it, reclaiming it, and being exiled from it again.
 This would last until the mid-20th century when God again allowed them to return, preparing for Israel’s prophetic restoration and fullness for the return of our Messiah!

 The Reclaiming of Jerusalem… Again

-24 Hours after Statehood, Israel Was at War
+24 Hours After Statehood, Israel Was at War

 But not even 24 hours after this official proclamation, Israel had to defend herself from Egypt, Jordan, Syria, Lebanon, and Iraq in what is now known as Israel’s War of Independence.
-With a small, inadequately equipped IDF—Israel Defense Forces—protecting the nation seemed impossible.
+With a small, inadequately equipped IDF—Israel Defense Force—protecting the nation seemed impossible.
 But despite fifteen months of fierce fighting, God miraculously stepped in, protecting His people.

 At the end of the fighting, the United Nations oversaw negotiations; Israel was left with a far less favorable outcome than was due…